UMass Boston

 What A Typical Process Looks Like

-The Proteomics Core works hard to ensure quality results and expedient turn around times.
+The Proteomics Core Facility works hard to ensure quality results and expedient turn around times.
 To this end, and in an effort to be transparent, we have shared below what we envision a typical process encompasses from start to finish.
 We would like to note that every experiment/investigation is unique and thus clients should expect their individual processes in working with the core to be tailored to suite their specific needs.
 However, most will following this general sequence of events:

 • An initial consultation with the core, either in person or over the phone.
 This consultation serves to introduce the client to the core and the core to the client.
 During this initial meeting the general scope of the client's project will be discussed as well as an anticipated strategy in analyzing the samples to ensure the highest quality of data is achieved in a timely manner.